Laboratory-for-Energy-Systems-Analysis/carculator_two_wheeler/docs/usage.rst

     :alt: Example Stochastic BEV PHEV
     :align: center

-Many other examples are described in a Jupyter Notebook in the ``examples`` folder.
+Many examples are given in this :download:`examples.zip file <_static/resources/examples.zip>` which contains a Jupyter notebook you can run directly on your computer.

 Export of inventories (static)
 ------------------------------